srazmjo/Workshop1/project3.md

 ![](leyou_10_urban_areas_roads_density.png)

 Healthcare sites across Léboumbi-Leyou: Once again, the only two healthsites in Léboumbi-Leyou are located in one of our polygons and specifically right next to our density point (shown in the next plot as blue dots).
 Healthcare sites are located close to highly populated areas to ensure that people can easily access to healthcare.
+There is no available healthsites in other identified urbanized areas.
+The reason behind that is that Gabon is still a third-world country and access to healthcare is extremely limited even in the most populated and urbanized places.
+As of 2004 data, there were an estimated 29 physicians per 100,000 people.
+That number hasn't significantly changed until now.

 ![](leyou_11_hospital_sites.png)

-And finally putting all Road networks, healthsites, and density together:
+And finally putting all Road networks, healthsites, and density together: We can see that both transportation networks and healthcare sites are located close to our identified urbanized areas.
+One may conclude that there is a strong correlation between the location of healthsites & transportation routes and the relative population of the area.

 ![](leyou_12_hospitals_roads.png)